How can I tell if my child needs stitches for a cut?

 If a cut is spurting blood, it may be because an artery has been nicked.
 The wound should be treated and stitched immediately so that its edges can come together and heal properly.

-These guidelines can help you determine whether your child needs immediate medical attention, but ultimately, doctors in your local clinic or emergency room are the ones who can best decide whether a cut needs stitches.
+These guidelines can help you decide whether your child needs immediate medical attention.
+But ultimately, doctors in your local clinic or emergency room are the ones will know for sure whether a cut needs stitches.

 Reviewed by: Steven Dowshen, MD